DishinGoyani/Deep-Learning/Generative Adversarial Network-MNIST/README.md

 ## Generative Adversarial Network - MNIST
 Simple Example of Generative Adversarial Network with MNIST dataset.
-In this notebook, we'll be building a generative adversarial network (GAN) trained on the MNIST dataset.
-From this, we'll be able to generate new handwritten digits!.
+In this notebook, you'll be building a generative adversarial network (GAN) trained on the MNIST dataset.
+From this, you'll be able to generate new handwritten digits!.
 This is part of [exercise](https://github.com/udacity/deep-learning-v2-pytorch/tree/master/gan-mnist) of Udacity deep learning nanodegree.

 ## Models